 Please increase your Sunday offering by $5.00 each weekend.
 “I ask you one thing: do not tire of giving to God, but do not give your leftovers.”—Blessed Mother Teresa of Calcutta

-Police: As policemen and women are under attack throughout the country, we ask that you Please remember the members of our Stamford Police Department in your prayers.
-Likewise, remember in your prayers members of Stamford’s EMS and Fire Department, and our military women and men who protect our nation.
+Police: Policemen and women are under attack throughout the country, we ask that you Please remember the members of our Stamford Police Department in your prayers.
+Likewise, remember in your prayers Stamford’s EMS and Fire Department and our military women and men who protect our nation.

 Project Rachel Ministry: Offers free and confidential help to those seeking healing after abortion.
 Come back to God’s love and mercy.
-Call 203-416-1619 or email@example.com.
+Call 203-895-3554 or email@example.com for more information.

 End Legalized Abortion: Abortions take place daily at Stamford’s Planned Parenthood, 35 Sixth Street.
 Help us stop this by joining parishioners in front of the facility on Wednesday or Friday mornings, 8am-10:30am, or even just for 30 minutes.
 We pray and silently bear witness to the sanctity of human life.
-Our presence has even helped convince expectant mothers to spare their children.
-To join us, or for specialized training as a Sidewalk Counselor, call Noelle at 857-345-0808.
+Our presence has helped convince expectant mothers to spare their children.
+Call Noelle at 857-345-0808 for specialized training as a Sidewalk Counselor.